 Skip to main content

-In this step, we'll create a native Android debug build.
+In this step, we'll create a debug Android build.
 This is the easiest option to get started with native builds, since unlike iOS, a signing certificate is not required.

 note